awsdocs/amazon-vpc-user-guide/doc_source/configure-subnets.md

 ### Subnet types<a name="subnet-types"></a>

-When you create a subnet, depending on the configurations set for the VPC and the configurations you set for the subnet, you have the following IPv4 and IPv6 options:
-+ **IPv4\-only**: Your VPC is associated with an IPv4 CIDR or both IPv4 and IPv6 CIDRs\.
-If the subnet CIDRs you choose are IPv4 CIDR ranges, any EC2 instances launched within the subnet will communicate over IPv4\-only\.
-+ **Dual\-stack \(IPv4 and IPv6\)**: Your VPC is associated with an IPv4 CIDR or both IPv4 and IPv6 CIDRs\.
-As a result, any subnets you create in the VPC can be dual\-stack subnets\.
-Any EC2 instances launched within the subnet will communicate over the IP of the subnet\.
-+ **IPv6\-only**: Your VPC is associated with both IPv4 and IPv6 CIDRs\.
-If you select the IPv6\-only option when you create the subnet, any EC2 instances launched within the subnet will communicate over IPv6\-only\.

-Depending on how you configure your VPC, subnets can be considered public, private, or VPN\-only:
+Depending on how you configure your VPC, subnets are considered public, private, or VPN\-only:
-+ **Public subnet**: The subnet's IPv4 or IPv6 traffic is routed to an internet gateway or an egress\-only internet gateway and can reach the public internet\.
++ **Public subnet**: The subnet traffic is routed to the public internet through an internet gateway or an egress\-only internet gateway\.
 For more information, see [Connect to the internet using an internet gateway](VPC_Internet_Gateway.md)\.
-+ **Private subnet**: The subnet’s IPv4 or IPv6 traffic is not routed to an internet gateway or egress\-only internet gateway and cannot reach the public internet\.
++ **Private subnet**: The subnet traffic can't reach the public internet through an internet gateway or egress\-only internet gateway\.
+Access to the public internet requires a NAT device\.
-+ **VPN\-only subnet**: The subnet doesn't have a route to the internet gateway, but it has its traffic routed to a virtual private gateway for a Site\-to\-Site VPN connection\.
++ **VPN\-only subnet**: The subnet traffic is routed to a Site\-to\-Site VPN connection through a virtual private gateway\.
+The subnet traffic can't reach the public internet through an internet gateway\.
 For more information, see the [AWS Site\-to\-Site VPN User Guide](https://docs.aws.amazon.com/vpn/latest/s2svpn/)\.

+When you create a subnet, you specify its IP addresses, depending on the configuration of the VPC:
++ **IPv4 only**: The subnet has an IPv4 CIDR block but does not have an IPv6 CIDR block\.
+Resources in an IPv4\-only subnet must communicate over IPv4\.
++ **Dual stack**: The subnet has both an IPv4 CIDR block and an IPv6 CIDR block\.
+The VPC must have both an IPv4 CIDR block and an IPv6 CIDR block\.
+Resources in a dual\-stack subnet can communicate over IPv4 and IPv6\.
++ **IPv6 only**: The subnet has an IPv6 CIDR block but does not have an IPv4 CIDR block\.
+The VPC must have an IPv6 CIDR block\.
+Resources in an IPv6\-only subnet must communicate over IPv6\.

 Regardless of the type of subnet, the internal IPv4 address range of the subnet is always private—we do not announce the address block to the internet\.
 For more information about private IP addressing in VPCs, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.